 All these functions are essential elements in processing bankruptcy cases.
 Public and private sector entities rely on effective bankruptcy case processing by the clerks' offices.
-The bankruptcy court clerks' offices facilitate processing cases, which helps individuals, attorneys, and businesses filing cases nationwide.
-To enable court participants to work together effectively, the clerks' offices manage courtroom space, information technology services, audio and video systems, budget decentralization, personnel administration, and other administrative functions, as well as the support required in the courtroom for proceedings.
+The bankruptcy court clerks' offices facilitate processing cases, which helps individuals, attorneys, and businesses filing and participating in cases nationwide.
+To enable court participants to work together effectively, the clerks' offices manage courtroom space, information technology services, audio and video systems, decentralized court budgets, personnel administration, and other administrative functions, as well as the support required in the courtroom for proceedings.